rgrove/parse-xml/README.md

     type `comment`.
 Otherwise comments will not be included in the document tree.

+-   **resolveUndefinedEntity** _Function_

+    When an undefined named entity is encountered, this function will be called with the entity as its only argument.
+It should return a string value with which to replace the entity, or `null` or `undefined` to treat the entity as undefined (which may result in a parse error depending on the value of `ignoreUndefinedEntities`).

 ## Nodes

 An XML document is parsed into a tree of node objects.
 Each node has the